numanair/deej/Docs/reassign MIDI via serial.md

 ### Output Limits Assignment

 New in version v1.1.0 is the ability to set min/max limits for each fader's output.
 Switch to limits assignment mode with `m`.
-If you are already in Limits Mode `m` will switch back to CC/channel assignment mode.
+If you are already in Limits Mode, `m` will switch back to CC/channel assignment mode.
 Setting limits works like setting CC's.
 The format is <lower_limit:upper_limit>.
 For example, the default full-range MIDI output is:

 ```bat